hakanersu/imdb-importer/README.md

 ## Database structure

 We have an initial database structure (you can find in database/migrations folder) to import all data to postgresql properly.
-After importing process tables altered and indexed properly which you can find [here](/docs/schema.md).
+After importing process tables altered and indexed properly which you can find final schema [here](/docs/schema.md).

 ## Installing & Importing